 George Vince is the first man to have lost his life in McMurdo Sound, he was one of a party of nine men who had caught out in a blizzard during an excursion from the Discovery.
 Instead of staying where they were and waiting for the storm to end, they decided to try to make their way back to the ship.

-grip and wandered onto a snow slope which he slipped down before
+little grip and wandered onto a snow slope which he slipped

-falling over the cliffs at their end into the sea.
-The slope was
+down before falling over the cliffs at their end into the sea.

 - Paul Ward, webmaster.